Death

 Reading the Card

-The upright Death card signifies endings and change in your life that may be challenging or difficult when they occur, but will reap rewards in the future.
-The card advices you to let go on something that has reached finality in your life, because holding onto it will cause stagnation, living in the past, or trying to keep something that no longer serves a purpose in your life.
+The Upright Death card signifies endings and change in your life.
+These shifts may be challenging or difficult when they occur, but they will reap rewards in the future.
+The card advises you to let go of something that has reached finality.
+Holding on will cause stagnation: living in the past, or trying to keep something that no longer serves a purpose.

-This could refer to a relationship or business, career, or money matters.
-For these areas the card can be a forewarning.
-For example, the death card appearing for a career related question (and where the cards around it suggest that the Death card does relate to career), you may consider whether your current job is secure or fulfilling and perhaps start looking elsewhere.
-Staying may cause stagnation or a downsizing, or a layoff seems likely.
+This could refer to a relationship, a business, career, or money matters.
+For these areas, the card acts as a forewarning.
+For example, if Death appears for a career-related question (supported by surrounding cards), consider whether your current job is secure or fulfilling.
+You may need to start looking elsewhere.
+Staying could cause stagnation, or a layoff may be likely.

-For health and spiritual matters, the card advices you to be ready to accept change.
-Hiding from them or ignoring a developing situation will make it worse.
+For health and spiritual matters, the card advises you to be ready to accept change.
+Hiding from these shifts or ignoring a developing situation will only make it worse.

-In all cases, the card represents a break or ending in your current life, and advises that acceptance and moving on are the best course.
-There is better coming in the future, and although the current situation may be difficult, addressing it will ready you for future growth.
+In all cases, the card represents a break or ending in your current life.
+It advises that acceptance and moving on are the best course of action.
+There are better days coming.
+Although the current situation may be difficult, addressing it now will ready you for future growth.

-The reversed Death card suggests the same endings, but you are clinging on to the past and are resisting or not acknowledging the change.
-This will ultimately result in the same thing as the upright card, but will have a longer negative impact on healing and future growth.
-Consider your position and whether you will do better by;
+The Reversed Death card predicts the same endings, but indicates you are clinging to the past and resisting or ignoring the change.
+This will ultimately result in the same outcome as the Upright card, but your resistance will have a longer, negative impact on your healing and future growth.
+Consider your position, and whether you would do better by:

-• Accepting loss and adapting to the new situation.
+- Accepting the loss and adapting to the new situation.

 Card Design Process

-The card was designed based on mood boards created from video stills of a modern battlefield that was ongoing at the time the card was created; the Ukrainian war.
-The soldiers are based loosely on Slavic warriors.
-The positions and faces are based on images of modern soldiers readying themselves for combat.
+The card was designed based on mood boards created from video stills of a modern battlefield ongoing at the time of creation: the war in Ukraine.
+The soldiers are loosely based on Slavic warriors.
+The positions and faces are drawn from images of modern soldiers readying themselves for combat.

-Death’s horse has old and rusting armor across its back, and this is based on the patterns created by reactive armor blocks seen on destroyed modern tanks.
+Death’s horse wears old, rusting armor across its back.
+This texture is based on the patterns created by reactive armor blocks seen on destroyed modern tanks.

-The overall aim of the image was to ensure everything was gray except anything of a spiritual or emotional nature.
-Thus, the butterfly is blue, and the more heroic soldiers also have blue on them.
-The direction of the battlefield and the area around the two towers has warm reds associated with it.
+The overall aim of the image was to ensure everything was grey, except for elements of a spiritual or emotional nature.
+Thus, the butterfly is blue, and the more heroic soldiers also bear touches of blue.
+The direction of the battlefield and the area around the two towers have warm reds associated with them.

 Final Words

-The Death Tarot Card represents endings and change.
-It predicts significant life changes that will be challenging but you will need to accept and address them to move forward.
-This is important, as the challenge will bring you the darkest day, but after that, the future will be brighter, and herald new beginnings.
+The Death card represents endings and change.
+It predicts significant life shifts that will be challenging, but you must accept and address them to move forward.
+This is vital: the challenge may bring your darkest day, but after that, the future will be brighter, heralding new beginnings.